KevinXuuuu/Pewlett-Hackard-Analysis/README.md

 # Summary:
 ## How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-There 90398 people who are able to retire and need to be filled as the "silver tsunami" begin to make an impact.
+There 90398 people who are about to retire and need to be filled as the "silver tsunami" begin to make an impact.

 ## Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?